A-Level Politics will develop your understanding of the main political ideas, issues and institutions which shape our world.

 What will I study?

-The course is over two year and within those tow years you will be taught details on the following topics.
+The course is over two years and within those two years you will be taught details on the following topics.
 We study the Edexcel syllabus which results in three, three hour exams at the of the two years of study.
 The content includes:

 - Democracy - what is it and how is to exhibited?